blingusblongus/service-now-custom-component-setup/README.md

 })
 ```

+A typical pattern would be to send a dispatch with a payload containing data from a subcomponent, which is caught by a handler that packages that data with whatever data is stored in the top-level component properties and calls a generic function to take that data and make an API request with it, triggering other actions or a rerender with the response from the API.

 ## Making the Table Interactive

 For a simple but interactive test to expand functionality, I set a goal to make table fields editable on-click, and have the on-blur event trigger a PUT request to update the table on the ServiceNow instance.
 To achieve this, it is necessary to: